Zoom Happy Hours: How to Make Them Fun and Engaging in 2023

 As most of us can attest, the power of happy hour is a real thing.
 After a long and grueling workday, is there anything that can take the edge off like catching up with friends over a good pint?
-Granted, given the current pandemic, a trip to your local watering hole might not be in the cards for you.
-And although businesses are beginning to open up in some parts of the country, social distancing is still top of mind.
-Fortunately, the rise of video communication services like Zoom are allowing us to stay in touch while we stay apart.
+But modern life often takes us to different places, and many of us have besties or a great friend group who are geographically scattered.
+Fortunately, video communication services like Zoom allow us to stay in touch no matter where we are.

 Jump to Section